thatcherfreeman/utility-dctls/README.md

 ---
 ### Dye Simulator DCTL
 You specify the bell curve spectral densities of three dyes (at 1.0 units of concentration), the input image specifies the concentration of each dye for each pixel.
-We then measure the resulting spectra using a specified observer function.
+Under the hood, the DCTL computes the density of each dye using Beer's law, adds up the densities, and then we then measure the resulting spectra using a specified observer function.

 #### Input Constraints and Recommendations
 * This DCTL first clamps off any negative values (as negative concentrations are not meaningful).